linuxstb/pidvbip/README.md

 ---------------

 pidvbip requires that the MPEG-2 hardware codec is enabled (by purchase of the license).
-Early versions of pidvbip has a software MPEG-2 decoder but this was removed in February 2013 to simplify maintenance and development of the main hardware playback code.
+Early versions of pidvbip have a software MPEG-2 decoder but this was removed in February 2013 to simplify maintenance and development of the main hardware playback code.

+The CPU-decoding version is still available at https://github.com/mikerr/pidvbip-cpu which doesn't require the hardware codec, but does need a faster pi model ( pi 2 or 3)

 Usage
 -----